On topological graphs with at most four crossings per edge: Proof of Theorem

+Consider the face $f_1$ and observe that its size is at least four and it is incident to $B_0$.
+If it is also incident to $B_1$, then by Proposition~\ref{prop:step6} it sends at least $1/3$ units of charge to $f$ in Step~6 and thus $ch_6(f) \geq 0$.
+Assume therefore that $f_1$ is not incident to $B_1$ and let $z$ be its other vertex but $v_1$ that lies on $(A_1,B_1)$.
+By symmetry, we may also assume that $A_1$ is not a vertex of $f_0$, and therefore $z$ is the only crossing point between $v_1$ and $B_1$ on $(A_1,B_1)$.
+Note that $w_1,B_0,z \notin \mathcal{P}'(f_1)$.
+Therefore, if $|f_1| \geq 5$, then it follows from Proposition~\ref{prop:step6} that $f_1$ contributes at least $1/6$ units of charge to $f$ in Step~6.

+Suppose that $f_1$ is a $1$-quadrilateral.
+Note that $f_1$ contributes $1/3$ units of charge through $v_1w_1$ in Step~1 and does not contribute charge through $w_1B_0$ and $B_0z$ since each of the faces that share these edges with $f_1$ is incident to two original vertices.
+Considering the edge $zv_1$, observe that $f_1$ does not contribute charge through it in Step~1 as this would imply two parallel edges between $A_0$ and $B_0$.
+Therefore, if $f_1$ contributes charge through $zv_1$, then the $1$-triangle that receives this charge is a neighbor of $t_3$ and hence $f_1$ contributes at most $1/6$ units of charge through $zv_1$ (since this neighbor is incident to a face with two original vertices).
+Thus, $ch_5(f_1) \geq 1/6$ and $f$ gets all of this extra charge in Step~6.
+By symmetry, $f$ also gets at least $1/6$ units of charge from $f_0$ and ends up with a non-negative charge.

-\underline{Case 3:} $f$ contributes charge through three edges in Step~3.
-If these edges are consecutive on the boundary of $f$, say $e_2$, $e_3$, and $e_4$, then it follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that the wedge of each of the corresponding $1$-triangles contains exactly one $0$-quadrilateral (see Figure~\ref{fig:1-in-1-3-in-3a}).
+\underline{Case 3:} $f$ contributes charge through at least three edges in Step~3.
+Suppose first that $f$ contributes charge through three consecutive edges on the boundary of $f$, say $e_2$, $e_3$, and $e_4$.
+Then it follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that the wedge of each of the corresponding $1$-triangles contains exactly one $0$-quadrilateral and that the wedge of $t_1$ contains no $0$-quadrilaterals (see Figure~\ref{fig:1-in-1-3-in-3z}).